-Essex County Council is leading this ERDF-funded project.
-BLUEPRINT will help local authorities in England, France and beyond transition to a circular economy.
-They are working with partners across the France (Channel) England (FCE) region to help local authorities connect the circular economy to sustainable and inclusive growth.
-The project will create a toolkit for local authorities, develop a circular economy training programme and engage residents and businesses in circular economy practices.
+Essex County Council led on this three-year, ERDF-funded project with nine other project partners across the France (Channel) England (FCE) region.
+BLUEPRINT will continue to help local authorities in England and France to connect the circular economy to sustainable and inclusive growth.
+The project created a toolkit for local authorities to use to transition to a circular economy, developed a circular economy training programme and engaged residents and businesses in circular economy practices.

-The transition to a circular economy in Europe could be worth €1.8 trillion a year by 2030 but local authorities are either unaware of this opportunity or don't know how to take advantage of it.
+The transition to a circular economy in Europe could be worth €1.8 trillion a year by 2030.
+Local authorities are looking for ways to adapt and take advantage of new circular opportunities.

-The project will also enable residents to play a part in the circular economy.
-By involving families, schools and households, BLUEPRINT will help local authorities to meet the EU recycling targets of 65% by 2035.
+The project also enhanced community engagement with regards to the circular economy.
+By involving families, schools and households, BLUEPRINT helped local authorities to meet the EU recycling targets of 65 per cent by 2035.

-- Upskill 118 social enterprises to deliver our training programme
+- Upskilled 20 training organisations and social enterprises to deliver the BLUEPRINT training programme

-- Engage 78,000 individuals in behaviour change pilots
+- Engaged with more than 78,000 individuals in behaviour change pilots

 - How to connect the circular economy to social innovation